Relishing life among the vines

-Throughout the building windows and their shutters have been restored or remade, here and there plaster has been stripped back to reveal ancient brickwork and in the sitting room yellowwood beams gleam once again while the fireplace has been opened up and is in working order.
+Throughout the building, windows and their shutters have been restored or remade.
+Here and there plaster has been stripped back to reveal ancient brickwork.
+In the sitting room, yellowwood beams gleam once again, while the fireplace has been opened up and is in working order.
 Everywhere the furnishings are polyglot mixture of English and French antiques and contemporary pieces, and there are smart European fabrics and ethnic African textiles.
+It’s laidback, yet lavishly layered.
+Answering to the call of a luxury escape in the Southern Suburbs.

 Those same stylish owners are also delightful hosts and will furnish you with recommendations for great restaurants, the best beaches and any current cultural delights, ensuring your experience of Hope Cottage is of a hideaway with heart.